Feathers

 Publisher Description

-As seen on PBS's American Spring Live, one of America's great nature-writers explores the magic and science of feathers
+One of America's great nature-writers explores the magic and science of feathers.

 Feathers are an evolutionary marvel: aerodynamic, insulating, beguiling.
-They date back more than 100 million years.
-Yet their story has never been fully told.
-In Feathers, biologist Thor Hanson details a sweeping natural history, as feathers have been used to fly, protect, attract, and adorn through time and place.
-Applying the research of paleontologists, ornithologists, biologists, engineers, and even art historians, Hanson asks: What are feathers?
+From flying dinosaurs to showgirls on the Las Vegas Strip, their story spans hundreds of millions of years—yet has never been fully told.
+In Feathers, biologist Thor Hanson details a sweeping natural history of how feathers have been used to soar, attract, and adorn through time.
+Applying the research of paleontologists, ornithologists, biologists, engineers, and even art historians, he asks: What are feathers?
 How did they evolve?
 What do they mean to us?

 PUBLISHERS WEEKLY